ross-claytor-aws/bedrock-ai-assistant/README.md

 4. Copy the Lambda function URL.

+You can now access your application and play with the AI assistant.

 ## Local Development

 For local development, you'll use the Amplify [cloud sandbox](https://docs.amplify.aws/react/deploy-and-host/sandbox-environments/setup/), which offers an isolated environment with real-time updates to your cloud resources.

-To get started:
+You'll need Node.js 20 for this:

-1. Clone your repository and install the necessary dependencies:
+1. Clone the repository and install dependencies:

    ```bash
    npm install